 - Remember that not everyone has equal access/opportunities/abilities so everyone’s actions will look different.

-It’s certainly all food for thought but I hope that these tips will guide you through any purchasing decisions.
+It’s certainly all food for thought.
+My hope is that these tips will help guide you through any purchasing decisions.

 Maybe you have any other tips you would add?
 Maybe you have some you disagree with?
-Maybe I’ve fried your brain?
+Or maybe I’ve fried your brain?
 Either way, let’s chat!